drug-design/course/docs/chapters/molecular-similarity.md

 #### H-Bond Similarity

-Since the hydrogen bonds are generally essential for the selectivity of a ligand, molecules can be compared in terms of their hydrogen bond pattern similarity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/h-bond-similarity-6710c208'><i class='fa fa-play' aria-hidden='true'></i></button>Since the hydrogen bonds are generally essential for the selectivity of a ligand, molecules can be compared in terms of their hydrogen bond pattern similarity.
 Both methotrexate and dihydrofolate bind to dihydrofolate reductase; by looking at their chemical structures it is reasonable to assume that they bind in an orientation as indicated in '2D alignment'.
 However, X-ray studies reveal that each molecule binds upside down, relative to the other, which makes sense when looking at their H-bond similarities (see 'H-bond alignment').
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer